stelzinga/MF/MGT_99.Legend.md

 - Maintain or Reduce Cost and/or
 - Report to Stakeholders

 If a Process does not do the above, directly or indirectly then it is likely it should not be performed at all.
+The assessment is easy for Process that do directly have an influence as per above.
+It is more difficult to establish for Processes that contribute indirectly i.e., the path from the Process to the final desires result is long.
+The truth is that particularly in large organisations the majority of processes are indirect.
+This is typically reviewed by Managers either directly or through audits, or through a specific Framework called Business Process Analysis or Business Process Engineering.
 ________________________________________
 ## Environment
 The Environment of a Venture consists of *external forces* that can, and often will, influence Clients / Services / Operations / Management, either directly or indirectly and without the Venture having any form of control over that influence.
 Even if the Profile Tree shows it at the top, Environment is applicable *throughout* the entire Venture.
 Environment is important in SWOT analysis (see below) and general Risk Management.
-The Environment can also include the history of the Venture.
+The Environment is driven by
+1. Tthe country/countries out of which the Venture operates and/or where the Clients are located, and
+2. The type of business or sector the Venture operates in.

+These aspects drive forces like business law, tax law, natural factors like weather, availability of raw materials, infrastructure, investors a.k.a. shareholders, creditors, competitors, regulators, labour unions, markets, etc. It also includes changes in these forces through politics, public opinion, inventions and observations through scientific and human research, investigative news, etc.

-Key deliverables of a Venture are either one or both of:
+Key deliverables of a Venture thus are:
-- Country XXX
+- Country
-- Region XXX / Transnational / Global

-With as many XXX entries as are relevant for the Venture.
-The following can be important to each deliverable:
+- Business or Sector

+The following are properties for Country:
 -  Geography: includes consequences of the location the Venture operates in and which are not Climate related e.g. soil, volcanoes. risk of earthquakes, tsunamis.
 - Climate: a catch-all term for weather and climate.
 - Nature: natural plant and wildlife as a result of Climate, Geography as well as Society.